zeko868/Croatian-payment-slip-generator-for-WooCommerce/README.md

 ## Requirements
-The following PHP modules have to be installed and enabled:
+This plugin requires at least PHP version 5.6.
+Also the following PHP modules have to be installed and enabled:
 * bcmath
 * fileinfo
 * gd